FAQs

-When will the application cycle open to be considered for a seat in the class matriculating in January?
+When will the application cycle open to be considered for a seat in the program next January?

-The application cycle for classes beginning in each January opens in late April and closes on August 1st of the previous year.
+The application cycle for classes beginning in January opens the year prior in late April and closes on September 1st.
 Interested applicants can register for an online account through CASPA.

 What is the length of the master’s program?

-The professional program is seven consecutive semesters spanning 28 months.
+The professional program is seven contiguous semesters spanning 28 months.
 This includes 16 months of didactic work followed by 12 months of supervised clinical practice experiences.

 What degree will be awarded?